-With the ever-changing world of business, working remotely has become a fact.
-Almost all organizations require remote access for various reasons, and it’s not always access to simple cloud apps such as email.
+As the work from home trend grows, many businesses require secure remote access for their employees, and it’s not always to simple cloud apps such as Outlook email.

 What is a VPN?